-To this potential investor in venture capital, investment must be added through participative loans, under a coinvestment scheme with private investors (business angels, venture builders, accelerators and other instruments), for innovative companies in initial stages managed through IFEM.
-Through this line, during 2018 the Group has invested 3.2 million euros in 19 Catalan start-ups.
+In addition to this potential venture capital investor, investment through IFEM Innovation, on a co-investment basis with private investors (business angels, venture builders, accelerators and other instruments), for innovative companies in their early stages managed through IFEM.
+Through this line, during 2019 the Group has invested 3.6 million euros in 19 Catalan start-ups.